 I Can Help.
-I love authors, new and seasoned, and I’ve been coaching privately, both one-on-one and group style, for several years as a ministry (client references available upon request).
+I love authors, new and seasoned, and I’ve been coaching privately, both one-on-one and group style, for several years as a ministry.
 I’m delighted to step into the public arena, and I’d love the opportunity to partner with you to improve your writing skills.

 J.A.’s encouraging guidance, practical information, and constructive edits have proven invaluable to my growth as a writer.
 Her experience and keen eye helped inform my writing process, increase my storytelling abilities, and tighten up my non-fiction manuscript.
 I highly recommend her to any author looking to take their craft to the next level.

 – Jen Weaver, author of “A Wife’s Secret to Happiness”